 It is not completely clear where or when water kefir grains originated, but speculation points towards Mexico.
 According to some research, the Tibicos culture forms on the pads of the Opuntia cactus as hard granules that can be reconstituted in a sugar-water solution as propagating Tibicos.
 There is documentation from the late 1800s of water kefir grains being used in a fermented drink made from the sweetened juice of the prickly pear cactus in Mexico.

 Kefir is truly a gift from God.
 Scientists have tried for over a century to produce keeper grains from pure or mixed cultures normally found in the grains but to no avail.
 No successful reproduction of this healthy food has been reported to date.

 The magical powers of Kefir have yet to be replicated by science.

 The age-old method of making Kefir is very simple but has been complicated in this modern world with our attention to modern technology and health issues.

 In the days way back when the shepherds looked after their sheep in the mountains, they would simply take a goatskin filled with Kefir with them.
 They would hang the goatskin over their back and walk with animals.
 As they drank the Kefir they would simply replace what they consumed with fresh goat milk.

-The magical cauliflower like grains would work the miracles in the fresh goat’s milk and keep the milk, usable for days.
+The magical cauliflower-like grains would work miracles in the fresh goat’s milk and keep the milk usable for days.
 The motion of the bag on the shepherds back would keep the grains and milk well mixed as milk fermented.
 This process could continue uninterrupted through the ages.
 Today’s Kefir grains originate from the original Kefir grains the first used many centuries ago.

 Kefir In The New World